 Taking a message could soon come to other Android phones

 Phone experts at Android Authority have observed evidence suggesting that Google is preparing to release Take a Message for more Android phones.
 A snippet of code was spotted in the Google Pixel Phone app stating “enabledBeeslyV2NonPixel.”
-“Beesly” is known to be the codename for the Take Message feature, and the “NonPixel” segment clearly suggests the intention for the feature to be functional on other devices.
+“Beesly” is known as the codename for the Take Message feature, and the “NonPixel” segment clearly suggests the feature is intended to be functional on other devices.

 Google is speaking out about how its AI features attempt to improve the smartphone experience.
 If some of these handy features extend beyond the Pixel line, would now be a good time to move away from the Google-branded environment?
 Recently, Samsung added new features to One UI 8.5 for Galaxy phones, including an AI-based call screening feature that could pair well with Take a Message if the latter arrives in the Galaxy ecosystem.
 On the other hand, there’s still a lot to enjoy as a loyal Pixel fan.
 In fact, if it’s been a while since you’ve upgraded, the Google Pixel 9 is still worth buying in 2026 at the right price.